-Join me in Namedrop--a new podcast where I, and you, explore names (anthroponomastics, onomastics, nomeclature, monikers).
-In this podcast, we analyze the history, etymology, and social use and abuse of names and naming.
+Join me on the Namedrop podcast while I, and you, explore names (anthroponomastics, onomastics, nomeclature, monikers).
+Let's look at the meaning, history, etymology, popularity, and social use OR abuse of names and naming.

 Nietzsche is a 19th Century German, uh, Prussian, maybe Polish nobleman, but definitely a philosopher most famous for the phrase "God is dead" and the theory of NIHILISM.